tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/2112921-electric-fields-can-stimulate-deep-in-your-brain-without-surgery/](https://www.newscientist.com/article/2112921-electric-fields-can-stimulate-deep-in-your-brain-without-surgery/)

-- Such deep brain stimulation (DBS) works miracles on people with otherwise untreatable epilepsy or Parkinsons disease  but drilling into someones head is an extreme step.
+- Such “deep brain stimulation” (DBS) works miracles on people with otherwise untreatable epilepsy or Parkinson’s disease – but drilling into someone’s head is an extreme step.
 In future, we may be able to get the same effects by using stimulators placed outside the head

 - The technique, unveiled at the Society for Neuroscience conference in San Diego, California, this week, places two electrical fields of different frequencies outside the head.
 The brain tissue where the fields overlap is stimulated, while the tissue under just one field is unaffected because the frequencies are too high

 - one field at 10,000 hertz and another at 10,010 hertz.
-The affected nerve cells are stimulated at 10 hertz  the difference between the two frequencies
+The affected nerve cells are stimulated at 10 hertz – the difference between the two frequencies

 ___